Can We Really Learn One Representation to Optimize All Rewards?: Preliminary

-The successor measure can be used to express the Q-value $Q^{\pi}_r(\ph{s}, \ph{a})$ for any reward function $r: \gS \times \gA \to \R$:
+The successor measure can be used to express the Q-value $Q^{\pi}_r(\ph{s}, \ph{a})$ for any reward function $r$:

-This connection allows us to disentangle the estimation of the successor measure and the estimation of the Q-value into two separate procedures, resembling the pre-training and fine-tuning learning paradigm for LLMs~\citep{brown2020language, ouyang2022training}.
+This connection disentangles the estimation of the successor measure (pre-training) and the estimation of the Q-value (fine-tuning) into two separate phases, resembling the learning paradigm in LLMs~\citep{brown2020language, ouyang2022training}.
 Next, we will make this resemblance precise.

 \textbf{Unsupervised pre-training in RL and zero-shot RL.} Algorithms for unsupervised pre-training in RL typically involve two steps: \emph{(Step 1)} pre-training a set of policies and their successor measures in a CMP, and \emph{(Step 2)} performing zero-shot policy adaptation for a specific reward function.
 The unsupervised pre-training mainly considers the offline setting~\citep{lange2012batch} (Sec.~\ref{sec:method}), where learning happens on a dataset of transitions $\gD = \{ (s, a, s', a') \}$ collected by some behavioral policy $\pi_{\beta}: \gS \to \Delta(\gA)$.
-We will use $(s, a, s', a') \sim p^{\pi_{\beta}}(s, a, s', a')$ to denote sampling from the offline dataset.
-After the zero-shot policy adaptation, one can choose to further fine-tune the policy using off-the-shelf RL algorithms.
-We will use \textbf{zero-shot RL} to denote those unsupervised pre-training algorithms where policy adaptation does not require updating the neural network parameters, similar to in-context learning~\citep{brown2020language}.
+We will use zero-shot RL to denote unsupervised pre-training algorithms where policy adaptation does not require updating the neural networks, \textbf{independent of acquiring optimal behaviors}.
+After adapting the zero-shot policy, one can further fine-tune it using off-the-shelf RL algorithms.
 See Appendix~\ref{appendix:url-components} for additional components in \emph{Step 1} and \emph{Step 2}.

-This work aims to analyze and simplify a prior state-of-the-art unsupervised pre-training method called \emph{forward-backward representation learning} (FB)~\citep{touati2021learning}.
-We will include an overview of the components in this algorithm next.
+This work aims to analyze and simplify a prior state-of-the-art pre-training method called \emph{forward-backward representation learning} (FB)~\citep{touati2021learning}.
+We will include an overview of this algorithm next.